bitburner-official/bitburner-src/markdown/bitburner.ns.getservernumportsrequired.md

 number \| undefined

-The number of open ports required to successfully run NUKE.exe on the specified server.
+The number of open ports required to successfully run NUKE.exe on the specified server, or undefined if the server has no openable ports.

 ## Remarks